davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/matthew/chapters/matthew-7/verses/matthew-7-21/matthew-7-21-niv.md

 ---
-title: "“Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only the one who does the will of my Father who is in heaven."
-attribution: "Matthew 7:21 NIV"
+title: "Matthew 7:21 NIV"
 New International Version of: "Matthew 7:21"
-type: quote
+type: verse
+verse: "“Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only the one who does the will of my Father who is in heaven."
 tags:
-  - quote
+  - verse
 ---